 People don’t get into an emotional affair just like that.
 There are reasons for which innocuous conversations between two people lead to emotional inter-dependency.
 It comes to a point when they get distressed if they cannot share their lives and this happens despite being in a committed relationship.
 The reasons for an emotional affair are mainly the following.

-1. Dissatisfied with the primary relationship
+1. Dissatisfaction with the primary relationship

 People in a loveless marriage also resort to emotional needs fulfillment and develop emotional bond with someone out of the marriage.

-2. Seeking emotional validation
+2. Seeking emotional validation elsewhere

 3. Invalidating each other

 Perhaps he or she pays more attention to you than your spouse does or gives you more validation, compliments, or empathy.
 You tell yourself it is just a good friendship, but it is probably just to reduce your feelings of guilt.
+By now, you have crossed some of the smaller stages of an emotional affair.

 4. Better connectivity